MaxiusDT/GraphTheoryProject/README.md

 README

 A nice project for François Delbot.
-Useful for Graph Theory, to draw vertices and edges of our model.
+Useful to Graph Theory, to draw vertices and edges of our model.